cloudytuts/website/content/en/tutorials/kubernetes/deploying-react-into-kubernetes.md

 configmap/reactui created
 ```

-Using the `kubectl get secrets` command we can see the state of our newly created configMap resource in Kubernetes.
+Using the `kubectl get configmap` command we can see the state of our newly created configMap resource in Kubernetes.
 The output has three columns: `NAME`, `DATA`, and `AGE`.

 ```shell
 kubectl get configmap